Featured Impact Story

 The $48.3 million affordable apartment development successfully competed for a variety of local, state and national funds, including $23 million in tax credit equity from the Virginia Housing Development Authority (VHDA), a $9.9 million loan from the City of Alexandria, a $1.3 million loan from Virginia/National Housing Trust Funds, and a $500,000 loan from the Federal Home Loan Bank of Atlanta.

 Other sources include a $11.5 first trust loan from Capital One and Freddie Mac and $500,000 from NeighborWorks America.
 The City of Alexandria also provided a rental assistance grant of $350,000 to make 12 apartments deeply affordable.
+The Spire, designed by Cunningham-Quill and constructed by Harkins Builders, will welcome families in 2021.

 Impact Story